CyVerse-learning-materials/foss/docs/02_project_management.md

     10. Reorganize if necessary, but don't overdo it

     11. Using same basic structure can help you navigate new/old projects

 ???
+Info "Automate the creation a working directory"

+    You might find a nice basic structure that works as a good starting place for many of your projects, or smaller components of big projects.

+    Instead of having to repeat the process of making that directory structure, which could be tedious and introduce mistakes, you could write some code to do it for you.

+    The following is a `bash` script that takes one argument, the name of the new project (with no spaces), and creates that project with a premade directory structure for you to put files into.

+    ``` {bash}

+    #!/usr/bin/env bash

+    # Run this script with the name of the new project as
+    # an argument, like so: `bash make_project.sh my_project`
+    # It will generate a project with the following structure:

+    #.
+    #|-- README.md
+    #|-- data
+    #|   |-- cleaned
+    #|   `-- raw
+    #|-- images
+    #|-- reports
+    #`-- scripts

+    mkdir "$1"

+    cd "$1" || exit

+    echo "# $1" >> README.md

+    mkdir data

+    mkdir data/raw

+    mkdir data/cleaned

+    mkdir scripts

+    mkdir images

+    mkdir reports
+    ```

+    This approach to automating repetitive tasks is something we'll dig into even deeper in later lessons.

+???
 Tip "Productivity Software"